Would you believe that, in a 2018 survey, more than half of the children were found not knowing how to measure or weigh food items?

 We love our Hero Sponge so much we’ve even put it on a mug (with 6 variations) which is just right for smaller kids who love to cook but aren’t properly reading yet.

 Illustrations take them through all the measurements and the process so they can properly join in, and there’s no need to rifle through a recipe pile or worry about sticky fingers as it’s ready and waiting in the cupboard, and can then go straight in the dishwasher once the cake is in the oven and you’ve drunk your giant 15oz cuppa from it.

 Sometimes you don’t have the time for a full bake, or maybe your kids’ attention span is still a bit too short.
-If that’s the case then doing a Fake Bake will still get them involved in combining flavours and getting creative, but quicker.
-In fact even if your kids are a bit older the challenge of setting a budget, a time limit and seeing what you can do is still a really fun one.
-And although our Fake Bake Cakes are full-size cakes, who’s to say you can’t do the same thing on a big traybake, a pack of cupcakes or even cookies or doughnuts?!
+If that’s the case then doing a Fake Bake will still get them involved in combining flavors and getting creative, but quicker.
+In fact, even if your kids are a bit older the challenge of setting a budget, a time limit, and seeing what you can do is still a really fun one.
+And although our Fake Bake Cakes are full-size cakes, who’s to say you can’t do the same thing on a big tray bake, a pack of cupcakes or even cookies or doughnuts?

 With bank holidays and the Coronation not too far away the Victoria Sponge inspired one would be good to save for later too.
 We can’t list them all but there really is a version for everyone and every occasion.